 Any Montana farmer or rancher can participate in an internship program.
-While farmers are not required to be organic or marketing direct-to-consumer, our experience indicated that the majority of interns are seeking training on farms that utilize sustainable practices and/or direct marketing.
+While farmers are not required to be organic or marketing direct-to-consumer, our experience has indicated that the majority of interns are seeking training on farms that utilize sustainable practices and/or direct marketing.

 Having an intern will require that you take time to explain your procedures, demonstrate techniques, and correct mistakes.
-Describing a position as an internship implies more than simply working by your side, most interns will also seek further education into why you make the decisions you make, how your values inform your way of farming, and more.
-It is essential to the success of an internship program that the host farmer possess a strong commitment to sharing his or her knowledge and experience with people who may not be efficient workers right off the bat.
+Describing a position as an internship implies more than simply working by your side.
+Most interns will also seek insight into why you make the decisions you make, how your values inform your way of farming, and more.
+It is essential to the success of an internship experience that the host farmer possess a strong commitment to sharing his or her knowledge and experience with people who may not be efficient workers right off the bat.
 With time, an intern can become skilled and valuable to your operation.
 From the experienced hosts we’ve talked to, having effective, well-trained interns can be a game-changer, providing them with the assistance and support they need to scale up their farms, diversify their marketing, and even take a summer vacation once in a while!
 Here are a few best practices we captured during a workshop hosted in 2015:

 - Feed them well

 - Assign tasks that will give them a sense of accomplishment (i.e. structure tasks so they can be accomplished within a reasonable and visible time frame)

 - Give them something to take ownership of, be it a bed of carrots or bringing in the sheep at night

 - Provide them with a living space separate from your own (for your sake and theirs!)

 - Have fun and provide opportunities for recreation!

 In addition to listing work opportunities, here are a few other local resources you should know about: